Lump on back of neck: is it cancerous?

 Edited by: Robert Smith

-Neck lumps are not just unsightly, but they can potentially be dangerous.
-With over 12,000 cases of neck cancer each year in the UK alone, they can feel concerning.
+A lump on the back of the neck is not just unsightly, but can potentially be dangerous.
+With over 12,000 cases of neck cancer each year in the UK alone, a neck lump can feel concerning.
 Symptoms that often accompany neck lumps include discomfort or irritation, trouble swallowing, numbness, or fatigue.

 We recently spoke with Professor Stuart Winter, a highly experienced consultant ENT surgeon who focuses on the treatment of neck lumps, to discuss how you can tell if they’re benign or cancerous.
 If you’re experiencing neck lumps (or other symptoms associated with them), we recommend having a read of this latest article to find out the answers to some FAQs related to this common but concerning phenomenon.